balderdashy/sails-docs/anatomy/myApp.md

 - Controllers: Controllers contain most of the back-end logic for your app.
 - Models: Models are the structures that contain data for your Sails App.
 - Policies: Policies are typically used to authenticate clients and restrict access to certain parts of your app.
 - Services: Services are similar to controller actions.
-They contain logic that used by your app that doesn't necessarily rely on .req() and .res() .
+They contain logic that used by your app that doesn't necessarily rely on `.req()` and `.res()`.

 ### More Info
-If you're new to MVC, check out <a href="http://omfgdogs.com"> This Link </a>
+If you're new to MVC, check out [This link](http://omfgdogs.com).